onnx/onnx-mlir/docs/ConstPropapationPass.md

    dag benefitsAdded = (addBenefit 0)
 >;
 ```

 More information about DRR can be found [here](https://mlir.llvm.org/docs/DeclarativeRewrites/).

 There is a limitation in writing DRRs for `--constprop-onnx` pass so that the
 memory footprint is minimized, that is:
 - Never use ONNXConstant in the result patterns of a DRR, because this
-  ONNXConstant will not be managed by our buffer pool.
+  ONNXConstant will not be managed by the buffer pool.

-We will explain how to consturct a return ONNXConstant in [Step 2](#step2).
+We will explain how to construct a returned ONNXConstant in [Step 2](#step2).

 Now, we go through a simple example that adds constant propagation for ONNXAddOp.